If You Can’t Trust a Land Trust… Part 2

 Pond Meadow (Formerly Pond Lane)

 A lot of land in East Granby has been set aside for recreation.
 And recreation in my case almost always means hiking.
 Notably, the Metacomet Trail cleaves the town along the prominent north/south ridgeline that shares the name of the trail.
 This page is not about that trail.
-Nor is it about the two decent town-owned properties (Cowles and East Granby Farms) with decent hiking.
-You also won’t read anything about the places without any hiking.
+Nor is it about the two decent town-owned properties (Cowles Park and East Granby Farms) with decent hiking.
 Many land trusts hold land with no easy or legal or worthwhile access, simply to protect that block of land.
 A noble pursuit, but certainly not something I need to explore.

-Part 1 of these EGLT pages explored five of their properties I’d suggest you skip. http://www.ctmq.org/eglt-5-trails-to-skip/.
-This page will explore three of their properties that are a bit more worthwhile.
+Part 1 of these EGLT pages explored four of their properties I’d suggest you skip.
+This page will explore four of their properties that are a bit more worthwhile.
 As you’ll read, none are exactly showstoppers, but someone has put a decent amount of effort into them, and, well… whatever.
 Let’s get to ‘em.

 Ian Clarke Preserve

 This place is a perfect example of why it’s impossible to always stay on top of everything it is I do for CTMQ.
 Sure, I caught the name change from Newgate Farms to the Ian Clarke Preserve.
 That happened in mid-2018.
 This was done when Mr. Clarke retired from the EGLT board to honor his many years of service.
 Shout out to Ian Clarke.

 But as I was poking around looking for why the name changed, I noticed that the EGLT has had a few work parties on the property, installing new bog bridges – and therefore making the trail a much more pleasant experience for future hikers.
 In other words, the trail has presumably been markedly improved since my visit in April 2019.